Please, don’t forget to visit the main page HOW TO APPLY to get all the information about applications.

 You must be present during all sessions of the the Summer School in order to receive the certificate.
 Please, only book trains and planes so you can leave Delft on the last day after 19:00 p.m.

-In order for you to receive our certificate, you need to attend all our activities (see below).
+To receive our certificate, you must attend all our activities (see below).

 VENUE

 The venue of the Summer School is the building of the PULSE BUILDING and the Building of the Faculty of Architecture and the Built Environment.
-The venues are easily accessible from Delft city centre and from Delft main train station on foot or by bus.
+The venues are easily accessible from Delft city centre and from Delft’s main train station on foot or by bus.
+Delft is a very walkable city.

 TRANSPORTATION

 Delft is easily accessible from the International Airport of Amsterdam, Schiphol and the smaller airport of Rotterdam by train.
-Plan your trip at http://9292.nl or http://www.ns.nl (the train company).
+DOWNLOAD THE APP and Plan your trip at http://9292.nl or http://www.ns.nl (the train company).

 These are examples of train fares:

-Taxis from Schiphol airport to Delft are expensive and you might have to pay between 60 and 100 euros for the ride.
-Please, Google for more information.
+Taxis from Schiphol Airport to Delft are expensive, and you might have to pay between 80 and 100 euros for the ride.
+Please Google for more information.
 Trains will take you to Delft faster and cheaper.
 The journey can’t be made by bus.

 We encourage you to buy an “OV CHIP CARD” (a public transport card, similar to London’s Oyster Card) for the duration of your stay.
-More information can be found HERE
+It is a plastic card which you need to top up with money.
+More information can be found HERE.

 Read more about public transport and bikes in Delft HERE.